 4. Forget Academic Writing

 When we talk about academic writing we don’t necessarily mean scientific articles.
 But there’s a certain rigor to that writing which might not appeal to the general audience.
 This is not to say you should dumb things down.
-Just try to use everyday language to engage with as wide an audience as possible.
+Essay Tigers expert recommends using everyday language to engage with as wide an audience as possible.
 There’s a simple, two-step approach for making this happen: